-We first investigated the effect of the wettability of the substrates on the droplet CA and the resulting drying pattern (figure \ref{fig:side_top}).
-Although a small variation is observed between the repeats, the overall appearance of the deposits look qualitatively similar.
-The deposits for all the repeats can be seen in the Supplementary Information.
+We first investigated the effect of the substrate's wettability on the droplet CA and the resulting drying pattern of polystyrene in water dispersions (figure \ref{fig:sidetop}).
+Although there is some variation between the repeats, the overall appearance of the deposits is qualitatively similar.

 A CRE is clearly observed for the substrate with smallest CA, $CA_i = 38^{\circ}$.
-The deposit for the substrate with $CA_i = 55^{\circ}$ also shows CRE; however, it is less clear as depinning is likely to have occurred leaving a second less clear smaller ring circumscribed.
+The deposit for the substrate with $CA_i = 55^{\circ}$ also shows CRE; however, it is less clear as depinning is likely to have occurred leaving a second, less clear, smaller ring circumscribed.
 The dried pattern in the substrate with $CA_i = 95^{\circ}$ shows signs of multiple depinning steps and a continuous ring is not visible, but instead shows numerous discontinuous ring deposits and a bright spot of concentrated particles.
 The substrate with the biggest CA, $CA_i = 105^{\circ}$, stands out because of the small bright spot that is the main visible feature of the deposit.
 Upon closer inspection of this sample it is possible to see radial particle deposits, likely caused by a continuous inwards slip motion of the droplet, that leads to a very thin discontinuous ring-like deposit.

-Similar behaviour has been reported analytically in the literature \cite{Masoud2009-1, Masoud2009-2}.
-They calculated that the final dried pattern depends on the flow within the drop; this flow is dependent on the evaporative flux, shape of the free surface, and behaviour of the contact line.
+Similar behaviour has been reported analytically in the literature. \cite{Masoud2009-1, Masoud2009-2} They calculated that the final dried pattern depends on the flow within the drop; this flow is dependent on the evaporative flux, shape of the free surface, and behaviour of the contact line.
 Subject to these factors, the flow can be inwards, outwards or a mixture.
-We therefore decided that a more exhaustive analysis is needed so we recorded the evaporation process from a side-view and a top-view and compared it to the results from a DDFT model.
+We therefore decided that a more exhaustive analysis is needed so we recorded the evaporation process from a side-view and compared it to the results from the DDFT model.